Les Misérables in Wellington

 Director Grant Messe, who also directed Jersey Boys, says, “Wellington loved our production of Jersey Boys and we know they’ll love Les Mis.
 It will also be a great privilege to be one of the first productions at the iconic St James after its beautiful restoration.”

-The St James Theatre is due to open early in 2022 after a $37 million restoration.
+The St James Theatre has reopened after a $37 million restoration.
 The 1912 Edwardian purpose-built theatre makes for an ideal backdrop for the global theatre hit.